macOS 13+ · lives in your menu bar

 Your roasts stay on your machine

 Phrases and settings are stored locally.
-Boss Music plays files from the folder you pick—no bundled streaming service, no cloud DJ.
+Boss Music plays bundled audio and, if you want, files from a folder you choose—all on your Mac, no streaming service, no cloud DJ.
 Browser awareness is only there to decide when you’ve been staring too long, under the permissions you grant.

 Privacy